News / May 22, 2026

 • one page is labeled as Sandia enhanced images of the object;

-• the visible object is tiny in the public image.
+• the visible object is small in the public image.

-The next useful document would be pages 1 through 4 of the incident report, or a release note explaining why only pages 5 and 6 were made public.
+Pages 1 through 4 of the incident report, or a release note explaining why only pages 5 and 6 were made public, would answer most of the open questions.

-The practical questions are simple: date, time, camera position, object path, distance estimate, environmental conditions, facility response, and final assessment.
+The basics are still missing: date, time, camera position, object path, distance estimate, environmental conditions, facility response, and final assessment.
 Without that context, the public file is a lead with images, not an explanation.

 Sources